jaimesimns/sonification-mre-notes/mar16.md

 ### MuseScore

 MuseScore is more for creating scores, BUT!
 When I put the GB Greene midi file into it, it gave me a perfect piano notation of it!
-Very cool - see it [here](/file.pdf).
+Very cool - see it [here](/notation-gbgreenepiano.pdf).
+It doesn't allow you to remix the sounds though, so not the software for me.

 ## SonicPi